Everything suffices to say that a six-time Mr. Olympia champion like Dorian Yates specializes in developing a workout plan for putting on bulk.

-He emphasizes the importance of avoiding performing cardio right after a workout since it inhibits muscular growth.
-Yates only exercised for an hour a day, four days a week.
-The majority of the other bodybuilders put far more time in the gym.
-He was one of the first to spend less time in the gym to maximize his results.
+He emphasizes avoiding performing cardio right after a workout since it inhibits muscular growth.
+As a result, Yates only exercised for an hour a day, four days a week.
+Most of the other bodybuilders put far more time in the gym.
+He was the first to spend less time in the gym to maximize his results.

 Yates experimented with and devised various training techniques but found that “one hour four times a week” was the most beneficial.
 Yates exercised each muscle group once a week.
 Most people workout each muscle group twice or three times a week.
-Unlike the majority of the other bodybuilders, Yates did not have a coach or teacher.
+Unlike most other bodybuilders, Yates did not have a coach or teacher.

 Unlike the California bodybuilders, Dorian Yates didn’t have time for magazine shoots, beach training sessions, or partying.
 For the last 12 years, he hasn’t taken a single day off.
-Dorian didn’t do anything except eat, work out, study, and sleep.
+Dorian did nothing except eat, work out, study, and sleep.
 For nearly a decade, he maintained a razor-sharp concentration and extraordinary commitment.
-He exercised no more than four times a week in his Birmingham Dungeon.

-Dorian prepared his meals, calculated his nutritional intake, modified his supplements, reviewed training outcomes, and rested.
+Dorian prepared his meals, calculated his nutritional intake, changed his supplements, reviewed training outcomes, and rested.
 Yates has long maintained that going to the gym does not equal growth.
-To drive the body to adapt to the stimuli, you must impose maximal stress on your muscles throughout your exercises.
-Nutrition and rest have a significant role in growth.
-Thus recovery is just as vital as training when producing world-class outcomes.
+To drive the body to respond to the stimuli, you must impose maximal stress on your muscles throughout your exercises.
+In addition, nutrition and rest have a significant role in growth.
+Thus, recovery is just as vital as training when producing world-class outcomes.

 The last word on Dorian Yates